 - DFV, if witnessed or overheard by a child, is a form of child abuse by the perpetrator of the abusive behaviour.

-Commit to being a safe place which:
+3. MBM commits to being a safe place which:

-- Recognises equality amongst people.
+- Recognises equality amongst people, including husbands and wives.

 - Promotes a culture of healthy relationships of mutual responsibility in marriages, exclusive relationships, families and congregations.

 - Ensures that all people feel welcomed, respected and safe from DFV.

 - Strives to follow good practice in protecting those experiencing DFV.